Apprenticeships and Skills (Public Procurement Contracts) Bill

 Overview

-This bill mandates that public authorities in England and Wales include apprenticeship and skills training commitments in all public procurement contracts exceeding £1 million.
-It aims to boost skills development and apprenticeship opportunities within the workforce of companies contracting with the public sector.
+This bill mandates that public contracts exceeding £1 million in England and Wales must include provisions for apprenticeships and skills training for the contractor's workforce.
+It aims to boost skills and apprenticeship opportunities through public procurement.

 Description

-This bill, the Apprenticeships and Skills (Public Procurement Contracts) Bill, requires public authorities to incorporate specific apprenticeship and skills training provisions into contracts valued over £1 million.
-Key aspects include:
+The Apprenticeships and Skills (Public Procurement Contracts) Bill requires public authorities to incorporate apprenticeship and skills training commitments into contracts valued over £1 million.
+This includes:

-- Apprenticeship Requirements: Public authorities must consider government guidelines on promoting skills through procurement and reflect these in contracts.
-They may stipulate a minimum percentage of advanced apprentices and include provisions for Apprenticeship Training Agencies.
+- Apprenticeship Requirements: Public authorities must consider government guidelines when awarding contracts, potentially mandating a minimum percentage of advanced apprentices within the contractor's workforce and including provisions for Apprenticeship Training Agencies.

-- Skills Training Provision: Contracts must mandate continuous skills training for all workforce members (full-time, part-time, casual, directly employed, and subcontracted).
-This training must meet national accreditation standards and total at least one hour per week per employee throughout the contract's duration.
-The training's total value must be at least 1% of the contract's value.
+- Skills Training Provision: Contracts must necessitate continuous skills training for all workforce members (full-time, part-time, casual, directly employed, and subcontracted), totaling at least one hour per week per employee, using nationally accredited schemes, and representing at least 1% of the total contract value.

-- Advertisement of Vacancies: Contractors must advertise all job vacancies in all local and neighboring job centers, detailing the training opportunities available.
+- Advertisement of Vacancies: Contractors must advertise all job vacancies in local and neighboring job centers, highlighting training opportunities.

 Government Spending